snovvcrash/usbrip/README.md

 Dependencies
 ==========
-usbrip can work with **non**-modified structure of system log files only, so, unfortunately, it won't be able to parse USB history if you change the format of syslogs (with `syslog-ng` or `rsyslog` for example).
+usbrip works with **non**-modified structure of system log files only, so, unfortunately, it won't be able to parse USB history if you change the format of syslogs (with `syslog-ng` or `rsyslog` for example).
 That's why the timestamps of "Connected" and "Disconnected" fields don't have the year, by the way.
 Keep that in mind.

 ## System
 * python3.x interpreter